anujoseph-popy/anu-youi-qa-test/Readme.md

 ### Tests

 1. Tests to verify if the users are presented with correct links in homepage
-2. Tests to verify if the user can successfully register, lopgin and logout
+2. Tests to verify if the user can successfully register, login and logout
 3. Tests to verify if items can be added to cart

 ### Setup